Taysom Hill: 2019 season

-In the season-opener against the Houston Texans, Hill rushed twice for eight yards and caught a nine-yard touchdown in the narrow 30–28 victory.
+During the narrow season-opening 30–28 victory over the Houston Texans, Hill rushed twice for eight yards and caught a nine-yard touchdown.
 In Week 7 against the Chicago Bears, Hill rushed twice for 21 yards and caught a screen pass for a four-yard touchdown in the 36–25 road victory.
-The next week, Hill saw his playing time increase as Drew Brees returned from injury and caught a career high three passes for 63 yards and a touchdown in the 31–9 win against the Arizona Cardinals.
-In Week 13 against the Atlanta Falcons on Thanksgiving, Hill blocked a punt, rushed for a 30-yard touchdown, and caught a three-yard touchdown pass in the 26–18 road victory.
+The next week, Hill saw his playing time increase as Drew Brees returned from injury and caught a career high three passes for 63 yards and a touchdown in the 31–9 victory over the Arizona Cardinals.

+During a Week 13 26–18 road victory over the Falcons on Thanksgiving, Hill blocked a punt, rushed for a 30-yard touchdown, and caught a three-yard touchdown.
 With his fourth touchdown reception of the year, Hill broke the record for most touchdown receptions by a quarterback in a single season.
-In Week 15 against the Indianapolis Colts on Monday Night Football, Hill caught two passes for 42 yards, including the 541st career touchdown pass thrown by Drew Brees, during the 34–7 win.
-In the Wild Card Round against the Minnesota Vikings, Hill had consecutive plays of 11-yard rushing for first down, 50-yard passing followed by a block that enabled a four-yard rushing touchdown by Alvin Kamara in a drive.
+Two weeks later against the Indianapolis Colts on Monday Night Football, Hill caught two passes for 42 yards, including the 541st career touchdown pass thrown by Drew Brees, during the 34–7 victory.
+In the Wild Card Round against the Vikings, Hill had consecutive plays of 11-yard rushing for first down, 50-yard passing followed by a block that enabled a four-yard rushing touchdown by Alvin Kamara in a drive.
 Hill accumulated 50 yards rushing, 50 yards passing, and 25 yards receiving, including a touchdown late in the game.
 They ultimately fell to the Vikings 26–20 in overtime.

 2020 season

-In March 2020, the Saints placed a first-round restricted free agent tender on Hill worth $4.641 million.
+In March 2020, the Saints placed a first round restricted free agent tender on Hill worth $4.641 million.
 On April 26, Hill re-signed with the Saints to a two-year deal worth $16.3 million, an extension to the first-round restricted free agent tender placed on Hill, to bring the total deal up to around $21 million.

-On November 20, 2020, it was announced that Hill would make his first career start at quarterback for the Saints Week 11 matchup against the Atlanta Falcons due to Drew Brees’ injury.
+On November 20, 2020, it was announced that Hill would make his first career start at quarterback for the Saints Week 11 matchup against the Falcons due to Drew Brees’ injury.
 Hill threw 23 passes, completing 18 for 233 yards.
 He also ran for 51 yards and two touchdowns, helping the Saints beat the Falcons 24–9.
-In Week 12 against the Denver Broncos, he recorded another game with two rushing touchdowns in the 31–3 victory.
-In Week 13 against the Atlanta Falcons, he had 232 passing yards and his first two career passing touchdowns in the 21–16 victory.
-His last start of the season came in Week 14, where despite a two touchdown, 291 yard passing performance, the team would lose to the Eagles 24–21.
+In the next game against the Denver Broncos, Hill recorded another game with two rushing touchdowns in the 31–3 victory.
+The following week against the Falcons, he threw for 232 yards and his first two career touchdowns in the 21–16 victory.
+Hill's last start of the season came in Week 14, where despite a two-touchdown, 291-yard passing performance, the team would lose to the Eagles 24–21.